 Preparing for an email exchange with a member of the R core team, I wrote the following in the submission comments:

 This is a quick technical post, that is as much about disseminating the information as putting it in a place where I can find it again in the future.
-I have been trying to use openMP in an R package that I am currently developing.
-OpenMP is supported by the popular gcc compiler.
-However, OS-X Xcode now ship with a clang compiler that does not support openMP.
+I have been trying to use openMP in an R package that I am currently developing. openMP is supported by the popular gcc compiler.
+However, OS-X Xcode now ships with a clang compiler that does not support openMP.
 So first one needs to install gcc (from homebrew for instance).

 At Bordeaux University, we are quite lucky.
 I mean as computational consumers.